 An Evaluation of Services for Students with Disabilities and other Special Populations

-Providing services that are of utmost quality for students with disabilities and other special populations is a desired yet challenging task for educational leaders.
-The relatively recent mandates of the No Child Left Behind Act and the increased focus on accessing the common core curriculum standards, and the continued gaps in achievement for these student groups has significantly increased interests from districts in evaluating the status of services within the context of best practices and with a focus on continuous improvement.
+Providing services that are of the utmost quality for students with disabilities and other special populations is a desired yet challenging task for educational leaders.
+The increased focus on accessing the common core curriculum standards and the continued gaps in achievement for these student groups has significantly increased interests from districts in evaluating the status of services within the context of best practices and with a focus on continuous improvement.

 This comprehensive process involves gathering information from a variety of stakeholders using multiple methodologies, analyzing such rich data, and publishing a written report that contains the major findings and recommendations with a focus on continuous improvement.
 More specifically, our evaluation design includes: